 As of right now, Synology does not support WireGuard and there have been no reports of it coming anytime soon.
 This is said to highlight that while both operating systems are similar, there are major differences when it comes to the packages.

 DSM vs. QTS Live Demo’s

-Before you purchase either, it is in your best interest to test-drive both as they offer online demos that you can try.
+Before you purchase a Synology or QNAP device, it is in your best interest to test-drive both as they offer online demos that you can try.
 These are fully functional demo devices, meaning that you can navigate the UI, download packages, view security settings, and more to help you compare Synology vs. QNAP on your own.

 It is in your best interest to try both of these before you purchase a NAS.

 Synology DSM 7 Live Demo

 1. Navigate to the Synology DSM demo site and select Try DSM 7.1.